brson/basic-http-server/README.md

 `basic-http-server` is designed for two purposes:

 - _as a teaching tool_.
-It is a simple and well-commented example of basic [`tokio`], [`hyper`], and asynchronous Rust programming.
+It is a simple and well-commented example of basic [`tokio`], [`hyper`], and asynchronous Rust programming, with `async` / `await`.

 - _for local doc development_.
-It serves static HTML content, and with the `-x` flag, provides a number of convenience features useful for creating developer documentation, including markdown rendering and directory listing.
+It serves static HTML content, and with the `-x` flag, provides convenience features useful for creating developer documentation, including markdown rendering and directory listing.

 The entire reference source for setting up a `hyper` HTTP server is contained in [`main.rs`].
 The [`ext.rs`] file contains developer extensions.